cloudevents/spec/cloudevents/spec.md

 specify serialization independent of any protocol or storage medium.
 Protocol Bindings MAY define formats that are dependent on the protocol.

+Each Event Format MUST define a structured-mode representation, and MAY define a batch-mode representation.

 #### Message

 Events are transported from a source to a destination via messages.

-A "structured-mode message" is one where the entire event (attributes and data) are encoded in the message body.
+A "structured-mode message" is one where the entire event (attributes and data) are encoded in the message body, according to a specific event format.

 A "binary-mode message" is one where the event data is stored in the message body, and event attributes are stored as part of message metadata.